ReGIS: Description

 All drawing is based on an active pen location.
-Any command that moved the pen leaves it there for the next operation, similar to the operation of a mechanical plotter.
+Any command that moves the pen leaves it there for the next operation, similar to the operation of a mechanical plotter.
 The coordinate system is 0 to 799 in the X axis, and 0 to 479 in Y, with 0,0 in the upper left.
 In early implementations such as the VK100 and VT125, the actual device resolution is 240 pixels, so the Y coordinates are "folded" so odd and even coordinates are the same location on the screen.
 Later models, starting with the VT240 and VT241, provide the full 480 pixel vertical resolution.
 The coordinate system can also be set by the user.

-Coordinates can be pushed or pulled from a stack, and every command allows the stack to be used as a parameter, the B parameter push the current coordinates on the stack, E pops it back off again.
+Coordinates can be pushed or pulled from a stack, and every command allows the stack to be used as a parameter, the B parameter pushes the current coordinates on the stack, and E pops it back off again.
 Coordinates can be specified in absolute or relative terms;